llingg/docs-opmanual_autolab/book/robotarium/30_charging_setup/30_charging_module.md

 </div>

 ### Attach cable shoes
-On the other side of these cables you've soldered, mount a cable shoe on that side.
-Then connect two red and two black cables respectively together with another cable shoe with a M4 screw and a M4 nut.
+Mount a cable shoe $Ø4-6mm$ with a crimping tool on the other side of these cables you have soldered.
+Then connect two red and two black cables respectively together with another cable shoe with a M4 screw and a M4 nut as seen in [](#fig:connected_cables).
 Then connect to the third cable shoe the corresponding red/black cable which will go towards the power supply.
 This third cable should be long enough to reach the power supply.
+Also attach to the end of the third cable a cable shoe.

 <div figure-id="fig:connected_cables">
 <img src="images/cable_shoe_connection.jpg" style="width: 100%"/>